jamesdolezal/biscuit/README.md

 ## Data preparation
 The first step to reproducing results described in our manuscript is downloading whole-slide images (\*.svs files) from [The Cancer Genome Atlas (TCGA) data portal](https://portal.gdc.cancer.gov/), projects TCGA-LUAD and TCGA-LUSC, and slides from the [Clinical Proteomics Tumor Analysis Consortium (CPTAC)](https://proteomics.cancer.gov/data-portal) data portal, projects TCGA-LUAD and TSCA-LSCC.

 We use Slideflow for deep learning model training, which organizes data and annotations into [Projects](https://slideflow.dev/project_setup.html).
-We provide a `configure.py` script which will automatically set up the TCGA training and CPTAC evaluation projects, using specified paths to the training slides (TCGA) and evaluation slides (CPTAC).
+The provided `configure.py` script automatically sets up the TCGA training and CPTAC evaluation projects, using specified paths to the training slides (TCGA) and evaluation slides (CPTAC).
 This step will also segment the whole-slide images into individual tiles, storing them as `*.tfrecords` for later use.

 ```
 python3 configure.py --train_slides=/path/to/TCGA --val_slides=/path/to/CPTAC